 There are also scooter, bicycle, golf cart rentals and more if the need arises…but I personally enjoy walking the strip and strolling in and out of unique shops and bars.

 After I’ve weighed the pros and cons of accommodation prices vs transportation costs I book everything.

 I’ve tried the method of booking on certain days and found the sooner the better.
 I have put together a week-long Disney Vacation in 4 days notice before so anything is possible….but always better to plan and book everything ahead of time.

-If you’re booking flights it’s better to fly out on Tuesday/ Wednesday and return on Wed/Thursday.
+If you’re booking flights it’s better to fly out on a Tuesday/ Wednesday and return on a Wednesday / Thursday.
 Hotels are always cheaper when you stay Sunday through Thursday so keep these things in mind!

 Step 5: Dining Budget

 Decide your daily food budget.
 This is where you’ll need to know if you’re gonna budget for cheap eats or splurge.